cuberite/cuberite.github.io/news/_posts/2021-04-20-cuberite-spring-2021-newsletter.md

 ------------

   - Progress for protocol versions greater than 1.12 is still encouraging.
-    Connections from 1.13 clients are accepted but not realy playable.
+    Connections from 1.13 clients are accepted but not really playable.
 We're working on the needed changes for the new block state format.
     [#5151](https://github.com/cuberite/cuberite/pull/5151)
   - Due to a few changes in the generator it's recommended to regenerate the world